sur•vi•vor (sərˈvīvər/) noun — A person who is able to live their life despite experiencing difficulties.

 “Cancer survivorship begins at diagnosis and covers the physical, psychosocial, and economic issues of cancer, from diagnosis until the end of life.”
 As a woman who has fought gynaecological cancer, I’ve come to accept this commonly used description of cancer survivorship, I accept the all-encompassing notion that’s presented in this definition because cancer does impact every single aspect of a person’s life.
 In retrospect, I also believe that my survivorship began that moment in my gynecologist’s office when he told me the devastating details of my pathology report.
 Simply being diagnosed with cancer made me a survivor, from this perspective I didn’t have to wait until after I had completed almost a year of treatment.
 Before the surgeons at the Tom Baker Cancer Centre cut into my body and before the first drop of chemotherapy solution ran ominously into my veins I was already a survivor in the eyes of the cancer community.

+Many healthy people think that if they are diagnosed with cancer they will be treated quickly and then all they’ll need to survive is a positive attitude and a fighting spirit.
+They are wrong.
 In my opinion, a person’s cancer outcome will depend almost exclusively on medical science.
-If someone’s cancer progresses, it’s a failure of the medical treatments that are currently available, plain and simple.
+If someone’s cancer progresses, it’s a failure of the medical treatments that are currently available to them, plain and simple.
 I know of plenty of women who’ve succumbed to ovarian cancer and they were among the bravest and most resolute people on Earth.
 Ultimately, they are no less survivors than those of us who are lucky enough to be “cured” or to enjoy decades of remission.